All I have to say is Visit Galicia Spain soon! We found some of the most beautiful places to experience and thought we should share them with you.

 The most beautiful bench in the world!
 This was on my wishlist of things to do in Galicia.
 This is located at the very northwest tip of the country in Loida.
 A few years back a couple took some photos from the bench overlooking the cliffs and ocean.
 They tagged them as the most beautiful bench in the world.
 Over the years, the photos were shared and it is now a popular tourist stop.
 We of course viewed those photos and just had to see if for ourselves.
 Ah, so well worth the visit!

-There are no words to express how magical this place is.
+There are no words to express how magical this place is and I would say it is easily one of the best beaches in Galica.
 This was a stop per Alan’s request (thanks for the recommendation Jesús!) and we couldn’t get enough of it.
 We visited at sunset and then again the next morning.
 The main attraction of the beach is the set of rock arches, coves and caves, carved by the force of the Bay of Biscay over the years.
 There is a trick to visiting however, you must visit at low tide!
 Otherwise you won’t be able to walk on the beach.
 They do limit the number of visitors to the beach each day, so please register in advance to save your free spot.
 Make your reservation here!

 Tips: The monitored entry is from 9am-9pm, so if the tide is right for you to arrive outside of those hours, you won’t need the reservation.
 Also, we highly recommend arriving 1 hour before the low tide.
 This will allow you more time to enjoy the beach and splash around a bit too.
 Do make it back before the tide starts to come back in!